 A New Beginning

 I will rebuild.
-Rebuilding seems to be the mantra for 2020.
+Rebuilding seems to be the mantra for many of us these days.
 And the meta of such rings true.
 I will start anew on my next playthrough, with a clean conscience knowing that I supported Hello Games in their endeavor to make the best damn space exploration game.
 My measly dollars may not mean much, but I wish Hello Games well with future development of No Man’s Sky.
 I’m pleased with it in its current state, but I know there’s so much more potential for it to be better.